 Once you begin receiving the University’s contribution, the funds will automatically be invested in a T. Rowe Price Target Date Fund in your account at TIAA.
 The Target date funds provide a one-step investing option for those who do not wish to actively manage their retirement account.
 Each fund combines a mix of stocks, bonds and other investments in proportions that adjust over time based on your age and expected retirement date.
 If you prefer to select your own investments from the options available, you can build a diversified mix that’s right for you.

-When you contribute to your own retirement through the Voluntary Supplemental Retirement Account (SRA), you can designate your contributions as either pre-tax Traditional 403(b), or after-tax Roth 403(b).
+When you contribute to your own retirement through the Voluntary Supplemental Retirement Account (SRA), you can designate your contributions as either pre-tax Traditional 403(b), or after-tax Roth 403(b) [PDF].
 If you contribute on a pre-tax basis, you will pay taxes on the amount you contribute, as well as any earnings, when you take a distribution from your account.
 If you make your contributions to a Roth account, you pay taxes now on the amount you contribute, and both the contributions and earnings are generally tax-free when withdrawn as a qualified distribution.
 As with the noncontributory account, you may direct your voluntary contributions into a T. Rowe Price Target Date Fund, or you may select your own investments based on your financial goals.

 You may begin or adjust your contributions at any time using the Voluntary Salary Reduction forms available below.
 Once enrolled, your contributions can also be adjusted online at any time through MySlice by selecting the View My Benefits Summary option.